 Each doctoral program has a pool of professors and MERs who are willing to serve as mentors.
 Mentors offer advice and support to PhD Students in the context of their training.
 They are the first person of reference for the PhD Students in case of problems with the thesis director or the laboratory.
-The mentor remains anonymous.
+The mentor remains in principle anonymous.
+It is up to the PhD student to keep this anonymity or not.

 As part of the annual report, mentors meet with the PhD Students to discuss the progress of their work and their well-being in the laboratory.